Get insider access

 The Sennheiser HD 490 PRO are wired-only headphones; you can't use them wirelessly.

 The Sennheiser HD 490 PRO are okay for wired gaming.
 While the slight low-bass roll-off will rob explosions of some of their intensity, the bass range is neutral enough that footsteps are rendered clearly.
 Their detailed mid-range helps bring out dialogue-driven cut scenes, too.
-However, their inconsistent treble response can cause sibilants to sound dull or harsh depending on their tonality.
-They have a decent passive soundstage performance that can help create an immersive gaming experience, and they're comfortable enough to wear for long gaming marathons.
-However, you'll need a standalone mic to communicate with your teammates.
+Their smooth treble response ensures there are no jarring sibilant sounds.
+They demonstrate a degree of interaction with the outer ear that can help give cues about the perceived distance of in-game audio objects.
+While they offer a low-latency performance via their wired connection, you'll need a standalone mic to communicate with your teammates.
+Their comfortable fit makes them a solid choice for gaming marathons, too.

 Pros